liferay-search/liferay-docs/en/user/articles/120-search/09-search-configuration/01-search-configuration-intro.markdown

 ### Elasticsearch 6

-Configure the connection between @product@ and Elasticsearch 6.
+Configure the connection between @sharepoint@ and Elasticsearch 6.
 See [here](/docs/7-2/deploy/-/knowledge_base/d/configuring-the-liferay-elasticsearch-connector) for more information on these properties: